 For further information on becoming an organ donor, please visit https://www.organdonation.nhs.uk/

-If you would like to discuss writing a will or reviewing an existing will, our solicitors Melanie Byrne and Paul Baker are available to discuss any questions you may have.
-Please contact the team on 0161 615 5554, by email to firstname.lastname@example.org or by visiting our Altrincham office.
+If you would like to discuss writing a will or reviewing an existing will, please contact the Price Slater Gawne team on 0161 615 5554, by email to firstname.lastname@example.org or by visiting our Altrincham office.